Port Authority of New York and New Jersey: Caren Turner scandal

+Ownership swap of Brooklyn Marine and Howland Hook terminals

+In May 2024, the Authority transferred ownership of the Brooklyn Port Authority Marine Terminal & Red Hook Container Terminal to the City of New York in exchange for ownership of the Howland Hook Marine Terminal on Staten Island.

 Governance

 The Port Authority is jointly controlled by the governors of New York and New Jersey, who appoint the members of the agency's Board of Commissioners and retain the right to veto the actions of the commissioners from their own state.
 Each governor appoints six members to the Board of Commissioners, who are subject to state senate confirmation and serve overlapping six-year terms without pay.
 An executive director is appointed by the board of commissioners to deal with day-to-day operations and to execute the Port Authority's policies.
 Under an informal power-sharing agreement, the governor of New Jersey chooses the chairman of the board and the deputy executive director, while the governor of New York selects the vice chairman and executive director.

 The Port Authority is headquartered at 4 World Trade Center in Lower Manhattan.
 The agency was headquartered at 1 World Trade Center in the first World Trade Center complex, where it occupied 22411 sqft of space.
 It had been headquartered in the WTC complex beginning in 1973.
 After the previous headquarters were destroyed in the September 11, 2001 attacks, the Port Authority moved into 225 Park Avenue South in Midtown Manhattan, with employees divided between offices in New York and New Jersey, before returning to the World Trade Center in 2015.

-After the September 11 attacks, a Security Committee was established with Commissioner David Mack as chairman and Commissioner Bruce Blakeman as Vice Chairman to oversee the Port Authority Police Department, infrastructure security and Homeland Security for all Port Authority assets most of which are high terrorist targets.

 Financially, the Port Authority has no power to tax and does not receive tax money from any local or state governments.
 Instead, it operates on the revenues it makes from its rents, tolls, fees, and facilities.

 Board of Commissioners

 Meetings of the Board of Commissioners are public.
 Members of the public may address the Board at these meetings, subject to a prior registration process via email.
 Public records of the Port Authority may be requested via the Office of the Secretary according to an internal Freedom of Information policy which is intended to be consistent with and similar to the state Freedom of Information policies of both New York and New Jersey.

 Members of the Board of Commissioners are typically business titans and political power brokers who maintain close relationships with their respective governors.
 On February 3, 2011, former New Jersey Attorney General David Samson was named the new chairman of the Port Authority by New Jersey Governor Chris Christie.
 Gov. Christie announced Samson's resignation in March 2016, a casualty of investigations into the "Bridgegate" scandal.
-Basil Paterson, father of former Governor David Paterson, served on the board from 1989–95, and again from 2013-14.
+Basil Paterson, father of former Governor David Paterson, served on the board from 1989 to 1995, and again from 2013 to 2014.